How do I apply for a Fulbright Scholarship?

 What are the opening and closing dates for applications?

-Applications for all scholarship categories should be submitted between 1 March and 1 August, 2017 (11:59pm AEST).
+Applications for all scholarship categories should be submitted between February 1st – July 15th.
 Under no circumstances will any late applications be accepted.
 Please note that even though you may still be able to access the Embark system to upload documents, these will not be accepted after the closing date.

 Will copies of the required documentation supporting my application be sufficient?

 Only certified copies will be accepted.
 Academic transcripts, birth certificates etc. must be certified by a Justice of the Peace.
-Please refer to the application PDF located on this website.
+Please refer to the application instructions.

 Who should I ask to provide a Referee Report?